CHAOZHAO-1/Machine-Fault-Dataset/README.md

 # Machine-Fault-Diagnosis-Dataset-PHM

-We have compiled open source datasets of mechinery fault in recent years (from near to far).
+We have compiled open source datasets of machinery fault in recent years (from near to far).

-We will complete the reposotory as soon as possible.
+We will complete the repository as soon as possible.

-We hope this reposotory will help you with your research.
+We hope this repository will help you with your research.

 Roadmap